The Problem

 - Both the base and end-effector joints can rotate in any axis.

-- We can assume that the arm does not move dynamically, so that our analysis can be static-only.
+We are allowed to assume that the arm does not move dynamically, so that our analysis can be static-only.

-So how do we optimally meet these requirements?
+So how do we optimally design this component?

 Abstraction